InFog/evaldojunior.com/_posts/2015-04-23-bulgaria-web-summit-2015.md

 published: true
 ---

-So, I attended to my first conference out of Brazil, and as speaker!
+So, I attended to my first conference as a speaker out of Brazil!
 Wow!
 It was a very nice experience and I want to share how it was for me.

 I was a speaker for some Brazilian conferences in the past few years and when